What We Do in the Shadows (TV series): Filming

 Principal photography for the first season took place from October 22 to December 18, 2018, in Toronto, Ontario.
 Filming for the third season began on February 8, 2021, and finished on May 3, 2021.

 The writer/producer Paul Simms said that series does not use CGI effects: "There's no fully digital characters or anything like that.
 One of the movies we really talked about a lot when we were conceiving the show was Francis Ford Coppola's Dracula where he went back to really doing as many effects as possible in camera and figuring out ways to do that.
 One of my favorite supernatural moments is completely in camera.
 It's where Beanie Feldstein's character is walking along in the park and Nadja appears walking next to her.
 That was all just done completely the old fashioned way where Natasia was hiding behind a tree and the camera was tracking along and at the right moment, she walked out from behind a tree.
 I think there's something about that old fashioned way that makes things more interesting than when you can tell it's digital and rubbery and fake looking".

 Among the cinematographers D.J.
 Stipsen and Christian Sprenger's influences for the series was the work of Michael Ballhaus and production designer Thomas E. Sanders on the Coppola-directed Bram Stoker's Dracula: "We referenced that film for the general sumptuousness of the vampires' mansion, which was our main set.
 Our take, however, was that the Staten Island vampires have let their place go.
 The former glory is evident but now exists in a worn, faded and distressed state.
 Production designer Kate Bunch and I had a lot of conversations about striking the right balance between sumptuousness and neglect.
 There are strong reds, but also yellow that has faded to the point of being a warm brown."

+Filming for the sixth and final season concluded in May 2024.